ndrewchen/ForcedAligner/README.md

 # Forced Aligner

 This project hooked up Flask with the Montreal Forced Aligner (MFA) to create a webpage that, when given a .wav audio file and a .txt transcript, plays the audio file back while simultaneously printing the transcript.
-Due to cache issues, it works best in incognito mode.

 ## Setup
 To set this project up, you need to proceed with the following steps: